 There are several ways to increase your NAD+ levels such as exercise and fasting.
 These create energy stress in your body which signals to your cells that they need to make more NAD+, so your cells can make more energy, and switch on repair pathways to survive the period of stress.

 Another method is via NAD+ supplements such as Nuchido TIME+.
 NAD+ is a very large molecule so it cannot be taken directly as a supplement.
 Instead Nuchido TIME+ contains a combination of ingredients designed to address the root causes of NAD+ decline.
 Youthful cells are very good at making NAD+, but these pathways get switched off as we age.
-Nuchido TIME+ switches on these NAD+ production pathways.
-Using this approach Nuchido TIME+ was shown to increase NAD+ levels by 242% on average among participants in our clinical trial.
+Nuchido TIME+ switches on these NAD+ production pathways to support cellular health.
+In our clinical trial Nuchido TIME+ was shown to boost NAD+ levels, restore youthful NAD+ production, activate healthy aging pathway, reduce inflammation and reverse biological age.

 Overall, the approach to tackling aging is changing.
 We can now target aging from both the inside and the outside, allowing you to be you for longer.